canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/maas-kvm-pod/maas-kvm-pod.md

 Next, import the SSH keys for "admin".

 Positive
-: The SSH keys import for your user is a very important step, since the machines we will be deploying have public key authentication by default.
+: Importing the SSH keys for your user is a very important step as the machines we will be deploying use public key authentication by default.

 If you visit the "Nodes" tab, you should see the warning: "DHCP is not enabled on any VLAN.
 This will prevent machines from being able to PXE boot, unless an external DHCP server is being used."
 Let's fix that: